 For The Chelsea Society’s position on Crossrail 2

-It is unlikely that a decsion will be made before Spring 2017.
-It has been called in by the Secretary of State for Transport, and may well be decided by the Prime Minister herself
+This important infrastructural project has been called in by the Secretary of State for Transport, and may well be decided by the Cabinet.

 TCS to Val Shawcross tcs-to-shawcross-26-7-16

 TCS to Chairman of GLA Transport Committee tcs-to-pidgeon-23-7-16

 Questions to the Mayor about Crossrail2

 |Date:||Wednesday, 14 September 2016|